What Is NoFap? What Are the Benefits?

 NoFap Alternatives: What Do You Really Need?

-What you’re dealing with may not be solved by porn addiction recovery, so much as your porn habit might be a side effect of a bigger problem like mood disorders — including depression or anxiety.
+An excessive porn habit might be a side effect of a bigger problem like mood disorders — including depression or anxiety.
 If this is the case, you may want to seek therapeutic support.

 Here’s the lowdown on NoFap, as we see it:

 NoFap claims that porn and masturbation addiction cause problems.
-It allegedly may lead to brain fog, low self-esteem and many other issues.
+It allegedly may lead to brain fog, low self-esteem, and many other issues.

 The claims that NoFap has made aren’t medical advice.
 They’re generally low on scientific support and high on anecdotal evidence.
 More research is needed to see what (if any) of their platform is valid.

-Learn more with Hims’ guides to all things sexual health.
-And head back to Reddit when you’re ready for some memes.
+Then head back to Reddit when you’re ready for some memes.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.